 Project instructionsCLAUDE.mdGEMINI.mdAGENTS.mdcopilot-instructions.md

-Skill invocation/calor@calor$calorReference skill name
+Skill invocation/calor@calorNot applicableReference skill name

-MCP tools~/.claude.jsonN/AN/A.vscode/mcp.json
+MCP tools~/.claude.json.gemini/settings.json.codex/config.toml.vscode/mcp.json

-EnforcementHooks (enforced)Hooks (enforced)Guidance onlyGuidance + MCP tools
+EnforcementHooks (enforced)Hooks (enforced)Hooks for covered writesGuidance + MCP tools

 Manual Installation